raviteja1452/TicTacToeJs/README.md

  To Do Tasks:

+1) Create a Index Page with Two links, one pointing Two Player game and Another Pointing Single Player game

-1) Chage the Design of TicTacToe, Make it smoother
+2) Chage the Design of TicTacToe, Make it smoother

-2) Add Two Divisions, One for Score and Another for Game
+3) Add Two Divisions, One for Score and Another for Game

-3) Add Play and Quit Options
+4) Add Play and Quit Options

-4) Add Choosing the Level Option
+5) Add Choosing the Level Option

-5) Add Continue option after completion of a level as well quit.
+6) Add Continue option after completion of a level as well quit.

-6) Add Play Again and Quit options after loss
+7) Add Play Again and Quit options after loss

-7) Add AI to the Algorithm -- Minimax
+8) Add AI to the Algorithm -- Minimax

-8) Add Alpha Beta Pruning
+9) Add Alpha Beta Pruning

-9) Add Leveling
+10) Add Leveling

-10) Make the Design better
+11) Make the Design better

-11) Add a Seperate Index Page at the beginning
+12) Add a Seperate Index Page at the beginning

                                          Tic Tac Toe Js